Support for teachers and school children

 To ask for a tour, a school visit or to sign up for a class card, send an email to email@example.com.

-Books to support young people’s mental health and wellbeing
+Books to support children’s and young people’s mental health and wellbeing

-The Reading Agency has created a book list called Reading Well Books on Prescription.
-These books give 13 to 18 year olds advice and information about issues like anxiety, stress and OCD, and difficult experiences like bullying and exam pressure.
+The Reading Agency has created book lists called Reading Well Books on Prescription.
+These books support children (key stage 2, 7-11 year olds) and young people (13-18 year olds) with advice and information about issues like feelings, worries, body image, depression and OCD, and difficult experiences like bullying, bereavement and divorce.

-Health professionals and young people living with these issues have recommended these books.
-They are suitable for different reading abilities, and include graphic novels, fiction, non-fiction, and personal stories.
+Health professionals, families, and young people with lived experience have recommended the books, which are suitable for a range of reading abilities, and include picture books, graphic novels, fiction, non-fiction, and personal stories.

-You can borrow the books in hard copy or electronic format for free from your local library.
+You can borrow the books for free from your libraries.
+Some titles are also available via our e-book services.